Saturating the one-axis twisting quantum Cram\'{e}r-Rao bound with a total spin readout: Background and examples

 The examples in this section raise the question of whether a twist-untwist protocol and total spin readout can be constructed that saturate the maximal one-axis twisting QFI for interaction times $t$ for $0<t< \pi /2$.
 In the next section, we determine the maximal one-axis twisting QFI for every interaction times and show that in the limit $N\rightarrow \infty$. the QFI takes the value $N(N+1)/2$ except on a set of interaction times of asymptotic measure zero.
 Then in Section \ref{sec:vvv}, we show that a twist-untwist protocol with $J_{x}$ rotation and $J_{x}$ readout gives a method of moments error with reciprocal that saturates this QFI in the $N\rightarrow \infty$ limit.

 Finally, we note that our restriction to the one-axis twisting non-linear interaction is motivated by experiments in ultracold atomic gases in which one-axis twisted states are readily generated by manipulation of the two-body interaction.
-For other non-Gaussian states such as those in the twin-Fock manifold spanned by $\ket{N/2,N/2}$, $\ket{N/2 -1,N/2 +1}$, $\ket{N/2 +1,N/2 -1}$, or ground states of the Bose-Hubbard dimer \cite{PhysRevLett.86.4431}, it is known to be possible to achieve Heisenberg scaling $O(N^{2})$ for the reciprocal of the method of moments error of a total spin readout without implementing a twist-untwist protocol \cite{PhysRevA.33.4033,PhysRevA.57.4004}.
+For some non-Gaussian states such as those in the twin Fock manifold spanned by $\ket{N/2,N/2}$, $\ket{N/2 -1,N/2 +1}$, $\ket{N/2 +1,N/2 -1}$, or ground states of the Bose-Hubbard dimer \cite{PhysRevLett.86.4431}, it is known to be possible, without implementing a twist-untwist protocol, to locally achieve Heisenberg scaling $O(N^{2})$ (near $\theta=0$) for the reciprocal of the method of moments error of a total spin readout or the square of a total spin readout \cite{PhysRevA.33.4033,PhysRevA.57.4004}.
 Such states are not accessible from the one-axis twisting dynamics of $\ket{\zeta=1}$ and we do not discuss these further.